-Choose the right credit card for you
+1. Choose the right credit card for you

-Use the interest-free period wisely
+2. Use the interest-free period wisely

-Organise your payments
+4. Organise your repayments

-Set the right credit card limit
+5. Set the right credit card limit

 should be set at the right level for you.
 If you need a little extra flexibility, and you know you can afford it, you can always ask your lender to increase your limit.
 On the other hand, if you're worried about being tempted to overspend, you can ask for it to be reduced.

-Let your card protect you
+6. Let your credit card protect you

-Look for rewards
+7. Look for rewards

 Many credit cards offer rewards such as cashback, air miles or points that can be redeemed in stores.
 There are lots of different offers available, so you can shop around and check credit card details to find the offer that fits in with your lifestyle and your goals.

-Make the most of balance transfers
+8. Make the most of balance transfers